vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-gs/index.md

     cd blank
     ```

-4. Follow your preferred method for pushing the files in this directory to your Git Hub account.
+4. Follow your preferred method for pushing the files in this directory to your GitHub account.
 [Here](https://docs.github.com/en/get-started/quickstart/create-a-repo) are the GitHub docs for creating a new repository.
 Call it `blank-catalog`.

-You now have a repository deployed which you will later add as a reference for your deployment of Tanzu Application Platform.
+You now have a repository deployed that you will later add as a reference for your deployment of Tanzu Application Platform.

 ## Build out the `light` profile and install

 Tanzu Application Platform installs by use of profiles.
-These profiles take into account the user's role in an organization, and only install the portions of the Tanzu Application Platform which that users is likely to need.
+These profiles take into account the user's role in an organization, and only install the portions of the Tanzu Application Platform which that user is likely to need.

 In this section, you will explore the different packages installed in the `light` profile.
-A profile yaml file will be provided for you, but you will be given all the tools and understanding necessary to find these settings, learn what they do, and what values are available for each.
+A profile YAML file will be provided for you, but you will be given all the tools and understanding necessary to find these settings, learn what they do, and what values are available for each.

 You can find a list of the packages installed in each profile [here](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.4/tap/GUID-install.html#about-tanzu-application-platform-package-profiles-1).